RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/equation-number.md

 ![Result](fig/equation_number_2.png)

-Next, let's insert a link to the first equation:
+Next, let's insert a link to the equation at the top:

 ![Second link](fig/equation_number_3.png)